jundalisay/sp/content/en/research/yogananda/autobiography/chapter-46.md

-CHAPTER: 46
+---
-The Woman Yogi Who Never Eats
+title: "The Woman Yogi Who Never Eats"
+heading: Chapter 46
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 370
+---

 “Sir, whither are we bound this morning?”
 Mr. Wright was driving the Ford; he took his eyes off the road long enough to gaze at me with a questioning twinkle.
 From day to day he seldom knew what part of Bengal he would be discovering next.

 “God willing,” I replied devoutly, “we are on our way to see an eighth wonder of the world-a woman saint whose diet is thin air!”